 The Abdominal Organ Transplant Fellowship is a two-year program, designed as a combined academic, clinical, educational and research experience in kidney and pancreas transplantation.

-The program is certified by the American Society of Transplant Surgeons and accepts one fellow per year.
+The program is accredited by the American Society of Transplant Surgeons and accepts one fellow per year.

 In the first year, the fellow will be exposed to educational and teaching components and will function with close supervision.